HARVEST™: Holistic Agricultural Records and Verification for Exchange, Supply, and Trading

-A Conceptual Framework for Transparent and Sustainable Grain Supply Chains
+A Digital Tool for Transparent and Sustainable Grain Supply Chains

 Rani Yesudas